 Every significant prayer in the Bible is always a specific prayer not ambiguous.
 How else will you know when God answers it?
 When Jesus said (in Matthew chapter 10:30) that the hairs on your head are counted, He does not mean that He simply knows how many, but when He says they are numbered, it means that He knows each hair that fell in the brush when you brushed your hair this morning.
 And if God is that specific in details with you, you need to be that specific in details with Him.

 Don’t ever hesitate to pray specifically.
 When you are obeying God’s instruction manual – the Holy Bible, you will not ask for things that do not glorify God.
-When you are completing trusting in the sovereign plan and choice of God for your life, you are not going to be adamant that God must see it your way.
+When you are completely trusting in the sovereign plan and choice of God for your life, you are not going to be adamant that God must see it your way.

-Have you ever wonder why God does not answer your prayer straight away the moment you ask Him?
-Perhaps God wants you to exhaust your resources, God wants you to come to the end of your rope so that when he answers prayer, it will be done in such a way that you will have no doubt about it except to say, “God did it!”
+Have you ever wondered why God does not answer your prayer straight away the moment you ask Him?
+Perhaps God wants you to exhaust your resources, God wants you to come to the end of your rope so that when he answers your prayer, it will be done in such a way that you will have no doubt about it except to say, “God did it!”

 There is a saying “Persistence is like wrestling a Gorilla, you don’t give up when you’re tired, you only give up when that Gorilla is tired.”
 There is no place this persistence is most rewarding than on the knees of prayer, no battlefield victory is more certain than on the throne of Grace, no campaign where we are assured of strength, power, and ultimate triumph than in the prayer closet.

-(Luke chapter 18) Jesus tells of the parable of the woman with a just cause and the unjust judge who at first refused to vindicate are just cause but eventually gave in because of her persistence wearing him out.
-How much more are we not going to vindicated by a just God when our cause is right or aligned with the will of God?
+(Luke chapter 18) Jesus tells of the parable of the woman with a just cause and the unjust judge who at first refused to vindicate are just cause, but eventually gave in because of her persistence wearing him out.
+How much more are we not going to be vindicated by a just God when our cause is right or aligned with the will of God?

 BOLD persistent prayer that is prayed according to the will of God will get God’s answer.
 The Bible says (1 Thessalonians 5:17), “Pray without ceasing.”
 So how can one pray without ceasing?
 You will find yourself praying without ceasing when your desire is: